Dropbox system requirements: an overview

 IPv6 addressing

-The Dropbox desktop app supports connecting on networks that use IPv6 addressing.
+The Dropbox desktop app supports networks that use IPv6.

 Requirements: